What is melatonin?

 What can you use it for?

 Melatonin is used to treat insomnia.
 There are two ways that you can use it.
 The first is as a sedative, to make you feel sleepy.
 This is the most common use.
 The second is to help reset your internal body clock to a different time in conditions where it is out of synchrony with time of day, such as with jet lag or advanced or delayed sleep phase syndrome.
-In these cases melatonin therapy at night is often combined with Bright Light Therapy.
+(See our facts sheets on Advanced Sleep Phase Disorder and Delayed Sleep Phase Syndrome).
+In these cases, melatonin therapy at night is often combined with Bright Light Therapy.
 Light is applied in the morning (usually using outdoor light) in the case of jet lag or delayed sleep phase syndrome or in the evening (using special lights) in the case of advanced sleep phase syndrome (see also Delayed Sleep Phase Syndrome).
 Recently a synthetic form of melatonin has also been developed to treat depression.

 How much should you take?